Regenerative Agriculture: Principles and Terminology

 Scope:

-Note: As requested by the responsible SDO, this NOI being reissued as the standard was in the initial stages of development for more than 12 months.
-An additional comment period of January 16, 2024 to February 6, 2024 (originally published on December 6, 2022).
-The title, scope, project need and ICS code for this NOI have been updated.
+Note: As requested by the responsible SDO, this NOI (originally published on December 6, 2022 and previously reissued on January 16, 2024) being reissued as the standard was in the initial stages of development for more than 12 months.
+An additional comment period of November 19, 2024 to December 10, 2024.

 Regenerative agriculture is gaining traction in Canada, with farms across the country starting to adopt healthy soil practices, reducing impacts and amendments to the land, introducing nature-based solutions, and supporting increased biodiversity across farmland.
 However, there is a lack of information, awareness, and consistency regarding the terminology associated with regenerative agriculture, as well as the key principles, protocols, and expected outcomes (ecological and social, at the farm level, community level, and eco-system level) central to the practices of regenerative agriculture.
 From practitioners adopting or maintaining regenerative practices while producing food and other resources through to the consumers seeking to make environmentally-responsible and sustainable choices, it is critical that all parts of the agri-food value chain are aligned on what is meant by ‘regenerative agriculture’ and what its central, guiding principles include, particularly in the Canadian context and climate.
 Without supporting this alignment, there is a growing risk of dilution of the practice, greenwashing, and/or disagreement in regulatory spaces and markets.